miftahul-huda/kafka2bq/README.md

 ## Run the application

 1. Make sure you create the credential to insert BigQuery and download the credential.
-Set the credential to use Google Cloud NLP API: export GOOGLE_APPLICATION_CREDENTIALS=/path/to/your/credential/json/file
+Set the credential to use Google BigQuery : export GOOGLE_APPLICATION_CREDENTIALS=/path/to/your/credential/json/file

 2. Run the Twitter Analysis Server: